 Yet, it was one of those original 1942 companies that ultimately caused Wilby to flee.
 The problem was that he had opened a bank account in St. Louis under the name of Frederick B. Hecht.
-Under normal circumstances this would not be a problem, but this was during World War II.
+Under normal circumstances, this would not be a problem, but this was during World War II.
 Having a bank account under a German name that moved large sums of money in and out was sure to raise some suspicion.
 Soon the FBI was at Wilby’s door.
 Oddly, they never suspected him of embezzlement.
-Instead, they had become convinced that Hecht was a Nazi Fifth Columnist and were simply asking Wilby questions to help them ensnare their suspect who didn’t really exist.
+Instead, they had become convinced that Hecht was a Nazi Fifth Columnist and was simply asking Wilby questions to help them ensnare their suspect who didn’t really exist.
 That’s when Wilby decided to pack it in and flee to Canada with the loot.

 Wilby plead guilty to the embezzlement charges and was sentenced to a five to seven-year term at Sing Sing prison.